• Skip to primary navigation

 🔪 How To Make Hunan Beef

-There's nothing tricky about this recipe, just make sure to keep an eye on your beef so it doesn't burn in the hot oil!
-Go ahead and grab a sharp knife, some mixing bowls, and your wok pan.
+There's nothing tricky about this recipe; make sure to keep an eye on your beef so it doesn't burn in the hot oil!
+Grab a sharp knife, some mixing bowls, and your wok pan.

 This meal makes a great weeknight dinner as it makes 4 servings and is easy to whip up!